AE Golf News

 Courtesy of Jon Cavalier (@LinksGems)

-With spring just around the corner but temperatures still in the 20s in the Northeast, what advice would you give to golfers looking to currently work on their game?
+With spring just around the corner, but temperatures still in the 20s in the Northeast, what advice would you give golfers looking to work on their game now?

-Corey Layton: There's very few simulators out here [Bridgehampton, New York], but in New York City, simulators are everywhere.
-If you live in an area with access to a simulator, then this is 100% the time to work on your game.
-Once you get to the Summer, you want to be able to play.
-You don't want to have to backtrack six months.
+Corey Layton: There are very few simulators here in Bridgehampton, New York, but in New York City, they’re everywhere.
+If you have access to a simulator, now is the perfect time to work on your game.
+By summer, you want to be ready to play—you don’t want to have to backtrack six months.

 To what extent is success in golf influenced by one's mindset?

-Rick Hartmann: Golf is all about the mindset.
-The mindset is the #1 differentiator.
-In this game, the more positive you can be, the better off you are.
-You can't expect to make a putt if you are thinking to yourself "I can't make this putt."
-Our members tend to think much more positively rather than negatively, and that should be a lesson for every member.
+Rick Hartmann: Golf is all about mindset—it’s the number one differentiator.
+The more positive you can be, the better off you are.
+You can’t expect to make a putt if you’re thinking, “I can’t make this putt.”
+Our members tend to focus on the positive, and that’s a lesson every golfer can learn.

 While a positive mindset can greatly benefit every golfer, why is it important to distinguish between positivity and unrealistic expectations?

-Rick Hartmann: As a golfer, you have to understand your strengths and weaknesses.
-If a high handicapper has a flop shot, downwind, over a bunker, out of the fescue, pin cut tight to the edge of the green, then maybe they shouldn't try it.
-Playing smarter and understanding the risk/reward of a shot will lead to better play.
+Rick Hartmann: As a golfer, you need to know your strengths and weaknesses.
+If a high handicapper faces a flop shot—downwind, over a bunker, out of the fescue, with the pin cut tight—they might be better off aiming for the center of the green.
+Playing smart and understanding the risk-reward of each shot leads to better results.

 Corey Layton: Golfers can sometimes be a bit delusional.
-Maybe one out of hundred, they do pull off the tough shot, but that doesn’t mean it'll happen every time.
+Maybe one in a hundred times they’ll pull off a tough shot, but that doesn’t mean it will happen consistently.

 How can adopting a stronger mindset help golfers make more progress on the range?

-Rick Hartmann: Amateurs tend to expect results immediately and unfortunately it isn't that easy.
-Muscle changing in golf takes time and practice.
-A swing change takes more than one lesson.
-It can take an entire season and golfers need to trust that.
+Rick Hartmann: Amateurs often expect immediate results, but it isn’t that simple.
+Changing your golf muscles takes time and practice.
+A swing change requires more than one lesson—it can take an entire season, and golfers need to trust the process.

-Corey Layton: Are they taking a lesson once a week and playing the other days, or are they dedicated to practicing?
-Practicing can't be like a haircut or nail appointment.
-It can't be once a week.
+Corey Layton: Are they taking a lesson once a week and playing the other days, or are they truly dedicated to practicing?
+Practice can’t be like a haircut or a nail appointment—it can’t happen just once a week.
 You have to practice in between lessons.
-It’s difficult for many amateur golfers to hear a swing change will take time.
-Realistically, you might get worse before you get better, or it may take months before you really start to see the changes.
+For many amateurs, it’s hard to hear that a swing change takes time.
+Realistically, you might get worse before you get better, and it may take months before you see real improvement.

 0 Comments